rccorliss/HELIOS/Readme.txt

 //
 // generate random 3 vector
 // GenerateP()     - there are three options implemented through over loading
-//                 - flat, from pt spectrum, or pt, eta and phi spectra (see below)
+//                 - flat, from pt spectrum, or pt, eta or y and phi spectra (see below)
 //
 // decays particle, three different options
 // Decay()         - generate one random decay with probability equal to branching ratio
 // DecaySingleBranch(name)   - forces a particular decay
+// DecayMultiBranch(name[])  - forces a slected subset of decays
 // DeacyFlat        - generates one random decay with equal probability for all defined branches
 //
 // member variables